Blake's 7: Critical reception

 Blake's 7 received both positive and negative reviews.
 The review by Stanley Reynolds in The Times of the fourth episode, "Time Squad", stated: " ... nice to hear the youngsters holding their breath in anticipation of a little terror".
 Reynolds elaborated, "Television science fiction has got too self-consciously jokey lately.
 It is also nice to have each episode complete within itself, while still carrying on the saga of Blake's struggle against the 1984-ish Federation.
 But is that dark-haired telepathic alien girl, the latest addition to Blake's outer-space merry men, going to spell love trouble for blonde Jenna?
 Maid Marian never had that trouble in Sherwood Forest."

+In a 1995 overview of British science fiction television, John Clute extolled the series.
+He wrote that Blake's 7 "differed very successfully from most other TV space operas in eschewing black-and-white character portrayals, in being unafraid to let its major figures die...and in enabling the heroes only to irritate the oppressor".
+Clute also praised the show for having "compelling antihero characters".

-In January 1998 Robert Hanks of The Independent compared the series' ethos to that of Star Trek.
+In January 1998 Robert Hanks of The Independent compared the series's ethos to that of Star Trek.
 He wrote: "If you wanted to sum up the relative position of Britain and America in this century — the ebbing away of the pink areas of the map, the fading of national self-confidence as Uncle Sam proceeded to colonise the globe with fizzy drinks and Hollywood — you could do it like this: they had Star Trek, we had Blake's 7 ...
 No 'boldly going' here: instead, we got the boot stamping on a human face which George Orwell offered as a vision of humanity's future in Nineteen Eighty-Four".
 Hanks concluded that "Blake's 7 has acquired a credibility and popularity Terry Nation can never have expected ...
 I think it's to do with the sheer crappiness of the series and the crappiness it attributes to the universe: it is science-fiction for the disillusioned and ironic — and that is what makes it so very British".

+The science fiction writer Justina Robson has stated that she was a fan of Blake's 7 as a child: "It was the most fantastic thing I'd ever seen.
+I completely lived for it and adored it."
+After rewatching the show as an adult, Robson criticised the show's special effects, but lauded the programme’s scripts, saying that Blake's 7 was "a great adventure".